 EMC – East Midlands Chamber (Derbyshire Nottinghamshire Leicestershire) provides business support and training for companies.

 Getting it right first time will help your business become successful and grow, protect your customers and your business reputation and enhance Derbyshire and Nottinghamshire’s reputation as good places to do business.
-A positive relationship between businesses and the services that regulate them is critical if we are going to succeed in reducing both the real and perceived regulatory burdens faced by business.
+A positive relationship between businesses and the services that regulate them is critical if you're going to succeed in reducing both the real and perceived regulatory burdens faced by business.
 The Better Business Regulatory Partnership meets quarterly to coordinate the work and approach of the services across the D2N2 LEP area.

 Primary Authority is a statutory scheme established by the Regulatory Enforcement and Sanctions Act 2008 (the RES Act).
 It allows an eligible business to form a legally recognised partnership with a single local authority in relation to regulatory compliance.
-This local authority is then known as its “primary authority” and is therefore in a position to provide advice other local regulators must respect
+This local authority is then known as its “primary authority” and is therefore in a position to provide advice other local regulators must respect.

 A business that chooses to participate in the Primary Authority is demonstrating a commitment to working in partnership with regulators, and a desire to improve its experience of local regulation.
 The scheme enables primary authorities to develop positive relationships with such businesses, pathing ways for supporting businesses that are committed to compliance.